 Peter Pan milks every bit of fun out of eternal youth.
 It helps that his memory spans an average of five minutes.

 Bella finds no qualms at all to be spending all eternity with her teenage husband, super-quick aging daughter, and her beautiful and wealthy extended family.

 Tarzan and a few of his friends attain eternal life and youth by stealing some immortality pills from one novel's Big Bad (he cannot share immortality with the world, due to the pill's morally dubious manufacturing method).
 Tarzan has a very upbeat, "seize the day" mindset and is completely unbothered by the consequences of his immortality.
 When asked by someone if the thought of all his friends growing old and dying bothers him, he replies that the promise of making new friends makes up for it.
 When asked if he is worried about boredom, Tarzan replies that he lives such an exciting life, he doesn't worry about it.

 In Aleksandr Zarevin's Lonely Gods of the Universe, not one person (either human or Ollan) who has become immortal after eating Ambrosia (it's a plant, not a drink) regrets being mortal.
 Yes, women become sterile (see Immortal Procreation Clause), but they don't really care.
 Men can still father children with mortals (and have).
 Their lives get even better after they eliminate monogamy among themselves (at the women's request) and just have giant orgies.
 They have a limited supply of Ambrosia and no way to get more, so they have to hand it out sparingly, but one full dose is enough to heal any injury (even regrow lost limbs) and restore youth, as well as grant eternal life.
 A partial dose will only do the first two.

-Not quite living forever, but pretty much everyone agrees that Prolong, an anti-aging treatment in the Honor Harrington stories which extends the active human life to around three centuries, is pretty damn awesome.
+Honor Harrington: It's not quite living forever, but pretty much everyone agrees that Prolong, an anti-aging treatment which extends the active human life to around three centuries, is pretty damn awesome.
 Amongst other things it lets you spend fifty or so years in a Naval career and still have over two centuries left to do other things if so desired.